hapax/hapax.github.io/assets/visual-qft.md

 *Algorithmic easter egg.*
 Although it has the same scaling with $n$, building the initial copygon $n$ times is a massive duplication of effort.
-It is more economic to build each factor from scratch.
-In this easter egg, we will explain in detail how this construction works.
+It is more economic to build each factor from scratch, and in this easter egg, we will explain in detail how this construction works.
 Since $d = a^n$ is a power of $a$, it is natural to expand $s$ in base
 $a$: